braksator/AntFarmSocial/DEVELOPERS.md

 - Generate those files by running the command "gulp", or alternatively "gulp --dev" which is easier for debugging.
 - Gulp will then wait and watch for changes in the /css, /js, /html directories as long as it is left running.
+You should read the gulpfile so that you are aware of some of the quirks in this project.
 - If you create new css/js/html files, you'll need to study the gulpfile to figure out where to properly handle that.
 Quit and restart gulp to test!
 - You'll notice aliases used in the JS for common properties and functions,